One World Week Seed Fund

 Why should I apply?

-• Receive a grant of up to €400 help you deliver a young person-centred project on our global world.
+• Receive a grant of up to €400 to support you deliver a young person-centred project on our global world.

 • Receive resources to support your work free of charge.

-• Benefit from connections, ideas and support from the Youth 2030 team, to help you get the most out of your seed grant and bring your ideas to life!
+• Benefit from connections, ideas and support from the Youth 2030 team, to support you in getting the most out of your seed grant and bring your ideas to life!

 Funding Criteria